 It’s our anniversary!
-On November 1, 1945, the very first issue of EBONY Magazine was published.
-Also on this day in 1951, JET Magazine was born.
+On November 1, 1945, the first issue of EBONY magazine was published.
+Also, JET magazine was born on this day in 1951.
 Founded by John H. Johnson, these two publications pioneered the representation of Black America in the mainstream media, a position that Mr. Johnson had to fight for:

-As we celebrate 71 years of excellence, take a look at how far we’ve come via the EBONY archives.
+As we celebrate more than 70 years of excellence, take a look at how far we’ve come via the EBONY archives.

-EBONY, May 1971 with Tina Turner vs. June 2014, Beyonce – The Diva In our Summer Music Special
+May 1971 with Tina Turner vs. June 2014 with Beyoncé in Our Summer Music Special

-EBONY, January 1971 Muhammad Ali and Family vs. August 2016, Our Tribute Issue To The Champ
+January 1971 with Muhammad Ali and Family vs. August 2016, Our Tribute Issue to the Champ

-EBONY, November 1984 with Prince vs. June 2016, Our Tribute Issue To The Purple One
+November 1984 with Prince vs. June 2016, Our Tribute Issue to the Purple One

-EBONY, June 1994 with Eddie Murphy vs. October/November 2016 Men’s Issue with Kevin Hart
+June 1994 with Eddie Murphy vs. the October/November 2016 Men’s Issue with Kevin Hart

-EBONY, August 1970 vs. August 2015—We’re still dealing with the same issues around the ownership of Black Culture.
+August 1970 vs. August 2015—We’re still dealing with the same issues around the ownership of Black Culture.

 June 1969 with Betty Shabazz vs. September 2013 with the family of Trayvon Martin